Lacrymology/states/redis/doc/firewall.rst

 Firewall
 ========

-All Redis client need to be allowed to connect to the following port:
+All :doc:`index` client need to be allowed to connect to the following port:
 ``TCP`` ``6379``.